 Within the scope of the Project, licence area refers to the specific geographical zone or land area where the wind power plant will be developed.
 This area encompasses everything necessary for the Project, including wind turbines and relevant infrastructure like access roads, switchyard, and energy transmission lines.
 In addition, setback zone, which is defined as minimum distance that wind turbines must be placed away from certain areas, such as residential zones, roads, or other sensitive locations, is also among the components positioned within the licence area.
 This distance is established to mitigate potential impacts such as air, noise, shadow flicker, and ice and blade throw.
-All of the calculation methods, assessment methods, assumptions, international standards used are provided in the ESIA Report of the Project licence area.
-Accordingly, the areas in the setback zone are subject to the YEKA regulation1 and the approval of the relevant institution must be received before performing any activity in the area (i.e., construction of residential houses and agricultural production).
+Assessment of the setback zone also covers the structures that are located in the Project licence area.
+Accordingly, the areas in the setback zone are subject to the YEKA regulation2 and the approval of the relevant institution must be received before performing any activity in the area (i.e., construction of residential houses and agricultural production).
 Such activities might be restricted in the setback zone for community health and safety issues.

-The Project licence area falls within Çanakkale province of Türkiye which is located in the Marmara region.
-The figure below shows the locations of the Project components including the access roads and ETL.
+The Project licence area falls within Çanakkale and Balıkesir provinces of Türkiye which are located in the Aegean and Marmara region.
+Error!
+Reference source not found. given belowError!
+Reference source not found. shows the locations of the Project components including the access roads and ETL.